Babylon 5: Pilot film (1993)

 In the pilot film, Babylon 5: The Gathering, the Vorlon ambassador Kosh is nearly killed by an assassin shortly after arriving at the station.
 Jeffrey Sinclair, the commander of Babylon 5, is named as the prime suspect, but is proven to have been framed.

 Season 1: Signs and Portents (1994)

 Commander Sinclair, a hero of the Minbari war, is troubled by his inability to remember events of the war's last day.
 Though supported by Minbari ambassador Delenn, who is secretly a member of the Minbari ruling Grey Council, other Minbari remain distrustful of him.
-The Narn ambassador G'Kar continually presses for concessions from their former overlords the Centauri Republic.
+The Narn ambassador G'Kar continually presses for concessions from the Narns' former overlords the Centauri Republic.
 Centauri ambassador Londo Mollari finds a new ally in the enigmatic Mr. Morden to strike back at the Narn.
 Meanwhile, xenophobic groups on Earth challenge humanity's tolerance of aliens.
 This tension culminates in the assassination of Earth's President Santiago, who favored such contact.